Downtown Music Holdings

-Downtown Music Holdings is an independent rights management and music services company based in the US State of New York.
-It comprises 10 businesses.
-All divisions live under the Downtown Music Holdings umbrella and are split between two verticals, Creator and Business (Downtown Music).
+Downtown Music Holdings is a New York City-based rights management and music services company with ten businesses divided into two verticals, Creator and Business (Downtown Music).
+On February 20, 2026, it was announced that it had been acquired by Virgin Music Group, a unit of Universal Music Group.

 History

-Downtown was founded as Downtown Music Publishing in 2007 by Justin Kalifowitz in New York.
-The business model was developed to address the consolidation of the music publishing industry as well as the new technologies which impacted songwriters and copyright holders.
-Downtown Music Studios opened in 2008.
-In 2011, Downtown formally launched Songtrust as a business unit, extending the company's royalty collection platform capabilities beyond the parent publishing company.
-Neighboring Rights was established in 2016.
+Founded as Downtown Music Publishing in 2007 by Justin Kalifowitz, the company developed its business model to address the consolidation of the music publishing industry as well as the new technologies which impacted songwriters and copyright holders.

+Three years after Downtown Music Studios opened, it formally launched Songtrust as a business unit in 2011, expanding its royalty collection platform capabilities beyond the parent publishing firm.
 Until January 2013, Downtown was the owner of the record label Downtown Records.

-In 2013, Downtown expanded its offices to Los Angeles.
-In early 2014, the company expanded to Nashville and later that year founded Downtown Music Benelux.
-Based in Amsterdam, Downtown Music Benelux was established in collaboration with Hot Streak Music, a division of Cloud 9 Music.
-In 2015, following the acquisition of the London-based music publisher Eagle-i Music, Downtown UK was founded.
+In 2014, a year after opening an office in Los Angeles, the firm expanded to Nashville and also founded Downtown Music Benelux, an Amsterdam-based unit established in collaboration with Hot Streak Music, a division of Cloud 9 Music.

-In March 2019, Downtown acquired AVL Digital Group for $200 million.
-AVL became the owner of CD Baby, Soundrop, AdRev, and DashGo.
+Before establishing Neighboring Rights in 2016, the American company bought the London-based music publisher Eagle-i Music and founded Downtown UK the previous year.
+With its acquisition in 2019 by Downtown for $200 million, AVL Digital Group came to own CD Baby, Soundrop, AdRev, and DashGo.

-In August 2021, founder Justin Kalifowitz stepped down as CEO and became the company's executive chairman.
+In August 2021, Kalifowitz stepped down as CEO and became its executive chairman.

-Universal Music announced its intent to acquire the company in December 2024, which is set to close in mid 2025.
-Once the acquisition is complete the company would be placed under Virgin Music Group.
+In December 2024, Universal Music reported its interest in buying the company.
+When the transaction was finalized on February 20, 2026, it came under the ownership of Virgin Media Group.